The PNC Financial Services Group, Inc. (NYSE:PNC) Shares Sold by McDonald Partners LLC

-McDonald Partners LLC cut its holdings in The PNC Financial Services Group, Inc. (NYSE:PNC – Get Rating) by 3.2% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 3,014 shares of the financial services provider’s stock after selling 99 shares during the period.
+McDonald Partners LLC lowered its position in shares of The PNC Financial Services Group, Inc. (NYSE:PNC – Get Rating) by 3.2% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,014 shares of the financial services provider’s stock after selling 99 shares during the quarter.
 McDonald Partners LLC’s holdings in The PNC Financial Services Group were worth $450,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of the business.
-Dorsey & Whitney Trust CO LLC raised its stake in The PNC Financial Services Group by 1.1% in the second quarter.
-Dorsey & Whitney Trust CO LLC now owns 5,608 shares of the financial services provider’s stock valued at $885,000 after buying an additional 61 shares in the last quarter.
-Magnus Financial Group LLC increased its position in shares of The PNC Financial Services Group by 2.7% during the second quarter.
-Magnus Financial Group LLC now owns 2,319 shares of the financial services provider’s stock worth $366,000 after purchasing an additional 62 shares in the last quarter.
-Brookstone Capital Management increased its position in shares of The PNC Financial Services Group by 1.2% during the second quarter.
-Brookstone Capital Management now owns 5,702 shares of the financial services provider’s stock worth $920,000 after purchasing an additional 65 shares in the last quarter.
-Accurate Wealth Management LLC increased its position in shares of The PNC Financial Services Group by 1.1% during the second quarter.
-Accurate Wealth Management LLC now owns 6,190 shares of the financial services provider’s stock worth $1,003,000 after purchasing an additional 66 shares in the last quarter.
-Finally, Tevis Investment Management increased its position in shares of The PNC Financial Services Group by 21.4% during the second quarter.
-Tevis Investment Management now owns 375 shares of the financial services provider’s stock worth $61,000 after purchasing an additional 66 shares in the last quarter.
-82.05% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds have also made changes to their positions in PNC.
+West Financial Advisors LLC acquired a new position in shares of The PNC Financial Services Group during the third quarter valued at approximately $26,000.
+ACG Wealth acquired a new position in shares of The PNC Financial Services Group during the second quarter valued at approximately $27,000.
+Win Advisors Inc. raised its holdings in shares of The PNC Financial Services Group by 61.0% during the second quarter.
+Win Advisors Inc. now owns 198 shares of the financial services provider’s stock valued at $32,000 after acquiring an additional 75 shares during the last quarter.
+FSC Wealth Advisors LLC acquired a new position in shares of The PNC Financial Services Group during the second quarter valued at approximately $35,000.
+Finally, Carmichael Hill & Associates Inc. raised its holdings in shares of The PNC Financial Services Group by 43.1% during the second quarter.
+Carmichael Hill & Associates Inc. now owns 249 shares of the financial services provider’s stock valued at $39,000 after acquiring an additional 75 shares during the last quarter.
+Institutional investors and hedge funds own 82.05% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which was paid on Saturday, November 5th.
-Investors of record on Monday, October 17th were given a dividend of $1.50 per share.
-The ex-dividend date of this dividend was Friday, October 14th.
+The company also recently declared a quarterly dividend, which was paid on Saturday, November 5th.
+Stockholders of record on Monday, October 17th were given a dividend of $1.50 per share.
+The ex-dividend date was Friday, October 14th.
 This represents a $6.00 annualized dividend and a dividend yield of 3.80%.
 The PNC Financial Services Group’s dividend payout ratio is currently 45.25%.

 The PNC Financial Services Group, Inc operates as a diversified financial services company in the United States.
 The company's Retail Banking segment offers checking, savings, and money market accounts, as well as certificates of deposit; residential mortgages, home equity loans and lines of credit, auto loans, credit cards, education loans, and personal and small business loans and lines of credit; and brokerage, insurance, and investment and cash management services.